-Meeting those personalized expectations starts with understanding each customer as an individual with unique needs and preferences.
+Meeting those personalised expectations starts with understanding each customer as an individual with unique needs and preferences.
 Acquiring that kind of understanding takes time, making long-term customers’ buying histories exceptionally valuable to businesses.
-In fact, according to a study by Bain & Company, increasing customer retention rates by just 5% can increase profits by 25% to 95%.
+In fact, according to a study by Bain & Company, increasing customer retention rates by just 5 percent can increase profits by 25 to 95 percent.

-That’s why digitally savvy marketers — around 64%, according to a report from Salesforce — are making consistent, personalized customer experiences a priority.
+That’s why digitally savvy marketers are making consistent, personalised customer experiences a priority.
 By learning customers’ needs and preferences up front, companies can design a personalised shopping experience that makes each person feel safe and comfortable.
-This makes it easier for customers to get what they like from a company, with minimal decision barriers.
+This makes it easier for customers to get what they expect from a company, with minimal decision barriers.

 Anticipate customers’ needs

-That’s why the next era of personalization is all about simplifying purchasing decisions for customers.
-Using technology to better understand customers and serve up hypertargeted experiences and products aligned to their needs is the future of personalisation strategy.
+That’s why the next era of personalisation is all about simplifying purchasing decisions for customers.
+Using technology to better understand customers and serve up hyper-targeted experiences and products aligned to their needs is the future of personalisation strategy.
 And it’s one of the best ways to build brand loyalty, because customer experience correlates to loyalty.

 Develop a relationship with customers

 Truly understanding customers means seeing them as more than conversion targets.
-It’s about knowing what they want, their pain points, and even their goals in order to provide goods and services that meet a need or improve their lives.
+It’s about knowing what they want, their pain points, their concerns, and even their goals, in order to provide goods and services that meet a need or improve their lives.
 This creates a relationship that fosters customer loyalty.

 The most digitally savvy retailers are learning that information as directly as possible (and large companies are wise to take a page from their playbook).
 Direct-to-consumer (D2C) companies, for example, use profiling tools like surveys and quizzes to understand customers’ unique needs from the very start of the relationship.
-They then use those insights to fuel their sales funnel and develop a more personal relationship with their customers.
+They then use those insights to fuel their sales funnel and develop a more personalised customer experience.

 Nurture customer relationships

-Ultimately, personalization strategies are essential to driving loyalty.
-Companies that use advanced personalization methods can realize an improvement of 20% or more in their net promoter scores, and incremental revenue growth of 10% or more (according to BCG research).
+Ultimately, personalisation strategies are essential to driving brand loyalty.
+Companies that use advanced personalisation methods can realise an improvement of 20 percent or more in their net promoter scores, and incremental revenue growth of 10 percent or more (according to BCG research).

-For more traditional retailers and other businesses, however, reaching the same degree of personalization as today’s D2C leaders is no easy feat.
-Since most operate both brick-and-mortar businesses and eCommerce websites, they tend to have separate payment ecosystems across channels (and thus separate, siloed ecosystems of customer information).
-With disconnected systems, it’s difficult to understand customer behavior holistically and develop personalized experiences.
+For more traditional retailers and other businesses, however, reaching the same degree of personalisation as today’s D2C leaders is no easy feat.
+As most operate both brick-and-mortar businesses and eCommerce websites, they tend to have separate payment ecosystems across channels (and thus separate, siloed ecosystems of customer information).
+With disconnected systems, it’s difficult to understand customer behaviour holistically and develop customer personalisation.

-Conquering those challenges now is essential to their future success, as customers’ personalization expectations are rising at an unprecedented pace: According to Salesforce, 52% of consumers expect that by 2020, companies will anticipate their needs and make relevant suggestions before they even make contact.
+Conquering those challenges now is essential to their future success, as customers’ personalisation expectations are rising at an unprecedented pace.
+According to research by Boston Retail Partners, 79 percent of consumers said personalised service was an important factor in their decision to shop at particular shops.

-By optimizing with a more holistic payments solutions suite, companies can create better experiences from the ground up — using customer-driven profile tools and analytics to better understand what customers want, as well as how they browse, buy, and otherwise engage with the brand over time.
+By optimising with a more holistic payments solutions suite, companies can create better personalised shopping experiences from the ground up—using customer-driven profile tools and analytics to better understand what customers want, as well as how they browse, buy, and otherwise engage with the brand over time.

-With that information, companies can develop better recommendations that make customers’ decisions easier (helping unlock better retention and more loyalty) and develop products that rise to their changing needs.
-Delivering products and services in a targeted way — based on information from strong customer relationships — will be key to success for traditional merchants and D2C companies alike.
+With that information, companies can develop better recommendations that make customers’ decisions easier (helping unlock better retention and more customer loyalty) and develop products that rise to their changing needs.
+Delivering personalised customer experiences in a targeted way—based on information from strong customer relationships—will be key to success for traditional merchants and D2C companies alike.